prikavj/Phoneme-Recognition-and-its-Applications-in-Computer-Aided-Pronunciation-Training/README.md

 CompareTesting_DNN_RNN_CNN+RNN_Wav2Vec2.ipynb: This notebook compares the testing performance of all models including the Wav2Vec2.<br>

 # Preprocessing
 preprocessing-timit.ipynb: This notebook contains all the preprocessing steps performed on the TIMIT corpus before training the models.
+To save time we store the features, labels, test_features and test_labels in pickle files as preprocessing took time and compute resources.
+We imported these pickle files for training DNN, RNN, and CNN+RNN models.

 # Getting Started
 To get started with this project:<br>

 Clone the repository.<br>
 Run the preprocessing-timit.ipynb notebook to preprocess your data.<br>
 Choose a model notebook to run.
-Ensure you have the necessary dependencies installed.<br>
+Ensure you have the necessary dependencies installed and file paths fixed.<br>
 Once the model is trained, you can use the CAPT.ipynb notebook for real-time pronunciation training.<br>